Living on the edge: Phase transitions in convex programs with random data: Application: Cone programs with random constraints

 We can test this prediction numerically.
 For each $i = 1, 2, 3$ and each $m \in \big\{ 1, 2, 3, \dots, \big[ \tfrac{1}{3} d \big] \big\}$, we perform the following steps 50 times: \begin{enumerate} \item Independently draw a standard normal matrix $\mtx{A} \in \R^{m \times d}$ and standard normal $\vct{u} \in \R^d$ and $\vct{b} \in \R^m$.

 \item Use the \textsc{Matlab} package \texttt{CVX} to solve the cone program~\eqref{eq:cone-prog} with $C = C_i$.

 \item Report failure if \texttt{CVX} declares the cone program infeasible. \end{enumerate} For each $i = 1, 2, 3$, Figure~\ref{fig:SOCP} displays the empirical success probability, along with a logistic fit (Appendix~\ref{sec:logistic}).
-We also mark the theoretical estimate for the location of the phase transition, which is equal to the statistical dimension $\delta(C_i)$.
+We also mark the theoretical estimate for the location of the phase transition, which equals the statistical dimension $\delta(C_i)$.
 Table~\ref{tab:locations-SOCP} reports the discrepancy between the theoretical and empirical behaviors.